 You will notice that we have only included effective top tube length in the sizing chart above, and have not included the t-shirt style sizing employed by some brands.
-This is because even among those that utilise small, medium, large, to size their bikes there is no standardisation.
+This is because even among those that use small/medium/large to size their bikes, there is no standardisation.
 For example, a size M Giant TCR Advanced SL 0 Disc has an effective top tube length of 555mm while size M Ridley Helium SLX disc has a top tube length of 565mm — the size small has an effective top tube of 545mm.
 If you look at our basic size chart above, these fall into two different height categories.
 So if you are 5ft 9in tall, like this writer, you would ride a size M Giant and a size S Ridley.

 The best way to find out if a bike fits is to go down to your local bike shop to try a few out and see what feels right.
 If possible, go and get a professional bike fit before you pull the trigger, or at the very least, get your local bike shop to help you choose the right size.

-If you want to maximise your comfort and efficiency, a bike fit on your own bike will help you to dial everything from your saddle height to how many spacers you need down to the millimetre.
+If you want to maximise your comfort and efficiency, our bike fit guide explains all the areas that can be adjusted to improve your comfort.
+Alternatively, a professional bike fit on your own bike will help you to dial everything from your saddle height to how many spacers you need down to the millimetre.

 Now you've got the tools at your disposal, check out our guide to the best road bikes and pick the right bike for you.